My First-Hand Experience with Counseling after My Breakup, [9 Insights]

 Answer: There are several pros and cons to both options

-- You will have the convenience of meeting from your home on video chat
+- Some people will see this as a pro and a con, but there’s no denying the convenience of meeting at home from audio, video or text chat.
+You will have the convenience of meeting from your home on video chat

 - You’ll likely miss out on some non-verbal communication by meeting online